There are 2 general types of student loans:

 Consolidation and rehabilitation

-If you can not cancel or pay the entire loan, there are two options for getting out of default:
+If you cannot cancel or pay the entire loan, there are 2 options for getting out of default:

 - Consolidation.
 Consolidation combines your old loans into a new loan.
 There are limits on how many times you can consolidate.